Blue island kitchen remodel in Ardmore, PA by Fedor Fabrication

 What if I want to remove a wall or add an island?

 Common on Bryn Mawr projects.
 Many stone colonial kitchens were built closed-off behind a butler’s pantry, and opening to it transforms how the house lives.
-If the wall is load-bearing — frequently the case in these homes, and fieldstone makes it more involved — we bring in Rise Engineering for a stamped beam design, scoped and priced on the proposal, not improvised mid-project.
+If the wall is load-bearing — frequently the case in these homes, and fieldstone makes it more involved — we bring in a Pennsylvania-registered structural engineer for a stamped beam design, scoped and priced on the proposal, not improvised mid-project.
 A marble or stone island is one of the most-requested Bryn Mawr features; we account for the cabinet, electrical, and any plumbing runs it needs from the start.

 What cabinetry and materials do you typically install in Bryn Mawr kitchens?